SHUBHAMspy/react-learning/readme.md

     1. componentWillUnmount():  It is used for cleanup actions like cancelling api calls , removing subcriptions and timers.
 You cannot use setstate here as the component gets unmounted and no re-rendering will happen.

+## Props:
+  1. Props is short for properties.
+It is used for passing data between components since, react follows unidirectional flow therefore props are passed from parent to child component.
+  2. Data from props is read-only and cannot be modified by a component that is receiving from outside i.e props are immutable.
+  3. In order to get data in props , we need to define prop attribute on child component and get data from parent component.
+  4. Props do not have to be just data but callbacks can also be passed as props.

+## State
+  State generally refers to the present condition of a system or entity.
+  State and data are confused as one and the same thing or that state translates to data.
+  Though data governs the state or what state will be.But it is not equal to state.

+  In computer science, state is defined by input(here referenced as data), output and the transition

+  2. Data can be a data structure(an object) or a single value.It is use to initailize or set a default value when a component mounts.
+  3. A component can create & manage their own data internally for state. i.e it is private to the component.
+  4. State can be modified or updated by setState() method and should not be modified directly.

+  And because of these differences we have two classes of components:
+  1. *Stateless Components* : They have only props and no internal data, their logic revolves around the props they receive.
+  2. *Stateful Components*: They have both props as well as internal data to convey the state.

+  props are used by a component to get data from external environment i.e another component ( pure, functional or class) or a general class or javascript/typescript code states are used to manage the internal environment of a component means the data changes inside the component

+## Refs
+  The ref is used to return a reference to the element.
+They should be avoided in most cases, however, they can be useful when you need a direct access to the DOM element or an instance of a component.